mamunmaziz/mamunmaziz.github.io/_posts/2022-09-04-MYSQL Protfolio.md

 <img src="/images/2022-09-04/7sql.JPG" width="850"/>

 The query gives us a result for the average severity and number of accidents per vehicle type in UK on the year 2019.

+# A data sample and a basic MYSQL query example: